nordic-institute/X-Road/README.md

 ### 1.10 Logging Level

-It is possible to configure the security server sidecar to adjust the loggin level so that can be less verbose.
-For doing this we must set the environment vaiable XROAD_LOG_LEVEL, the value of this variable could be one of the case-sentistive string values TRACE, DEBUG, INFO, WARN, ERROR, ALL or OFF.
-By default, if the environment variable is not set, the logging level will be INFO
+It is possible to configure the Security Server Sidecar to adjust the logging level so that it is less verbose.
+To do this, we must set the environment variable XROAD_LOG_LEVEL, the value of this variable could be one of the case-sensitive string values: TRACE, DEBUG, INFO, WARN, ERROR, ALL or OFF.
+By default, if the environment variable is not set, the logging level will be INFO.
 For setting the environment variable we can either edit the /etc/environment file or run:

  ```bash